openshift/patchmanager/README.md

 ## Usage

-* `patchmanager run --release=4.x --capacity=N -o candidates.yaml` will produce YAML file of candidate pull request for *4.x* release already sorted and scored based on the classifiers.
+1. `patchmanager run --release=4.x --config=path/to/config.yaml -o candidates.yaml` will produce YAML file of candidate pull request for *4.x* release already sorted and scored based on the classifiers.
 The `capacity` flag will cause that on *N* pull requests will be "picked".

 *Example YAML file:*